Skip to main content

 The Regulatory Landscape

-A central point of clarity in this discussion is the of these peptides.
+A central point of clarity in this discussion is the regulatory status of these peptides.
 In the United States, the Food and Drug Administration (FDA) has not approved GHRPs for therapeutic use in humans.
 They exist in a specific category as research chemicals, meaning they can be legally sold for laboratory and research purposes only.

 This classification has significant implications.
 The absence of FDA approval means there are no federally mandated clinical guidelines, standardized dosages, or long-term safety protocols established through large-scale human trials.
 The guidance that does exist is derived from a combination of preclinical studies, smaller clinical investigations, and the practical experience of physicians specializing in hormonal health and regenerative medicine.
 This creates a landscape that requires careful navigation and expert clinical partnership.